SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 ---------------

 Swift's ``String`` type represents a collection of ``Character`` values in a specified order.
-Each of these ``Chararacter`` values represents a single Unicode character.
+Each of these ``Character`` values represents a single Unicode character.
 You can retrieve a count of these characters by calling the global ``countElements`` function, and passing in a string as the function's sole parameter: